v-ratantejaswi/Kansas_Water_Quality_Dashboard/README.md

-# Comprehensive Water Quality Analysis in Kansas
+# Kansas Water Quality Dashboard

 ## Project Overview
 This project aims to analyze water quality across Kansas by integrating various datasets, including water quality measurements, location information, and socio-economic data.
 Our goal is to provide insights into the water safety and ecological balance of the region, informing public health and environmental policy.